The Paris–Roubaix, the “Hell of the North”

-Last year, I took Matt’s profile and changed up the music and added a few additional cues.
+In 2017, I took Matt’s profile and changed up the music and created an Express Profile (a 1-page spreadsheet profile)—but still relied on Matt’s cueing from his original master profile.
 I also added some great quotes about this race that you can sprinkle throughout your profile and add to your promotional class flyer if you create one.
-This profile is perfect for the 2018 route as well.

 paris roubaix